-- 1. Complete international student application for admission. - Submit official bank statement showing at least \$15,744.75 and complete Certificate of Financial Responsibility (sponsor letter), located on the back of the application. - 3.
-Submit official transcripts from high school and any previous colleges, including any ESL training. - 4.
-Include a recommendation letter from someone (not a family member) who can comment on your character and potential for success in an academic setting. - 5.
-If applicable, include a TOEFL score.
-The SVC code for your TOEFL score is 4699. - 6. \$25 (U.S.) application fee. - Tuition is based on taking 15 credits per quarter.
-Tuition is subject to a 3-5% annual increase. - This will not be necessary for students who wish to take advantage of our "No TOEFL" policy.
+- 1. Complete international student application for admission. - Submit official bank statement showing at least \$15,941.40 and complete Certificate of Financial Responsibility (sponsor letter), located on the back of the application. - Submit official transcripts from high school and any previous colleges, including any ESL training. - Include a recommendation letter from someone (not a family member) who can comment on your character and potential for success in an academic setting. - If applicable, include a TOEFL score.
+The SVC code for your TOEFL score is 4699. - 6. \$25 (U.S.) application fee.

+Tuition is subject to a 3%-5% annual increase and is based on taking 12 credits per quarter which is the minimum requirement for international students.

+This will not be necessary for students who wish to take advantage of our "No TOEFL" policy.